Eligibility Click to get info

 When can my child start receiving their free childcare place?
 Click to get info

 Eligible two-year olds can start receiving their entitlement the term after their second birthday.
-The table below shows when your child will be able to start their free place.
+The following table shows when your child will be able to start their free place.

 For children born between